sonata22/BOF-frontend-advanced-project/README.md

     + update and delete a product (enable update & delete features only for admin of the webapp) User Reducer:
     + get all users
-    - get a single user (feature no longer supported by API)
     + create new user (delete user is not allowed in this api)
     + authenticate user
    Cart Reducer:
-    - add product to cart
+    + add product to cart
-    - remove products from cart
+    + remove products from cart
-    - update products's quantity in cart
+    + update products's quantity in cart
 5. + When adding routers to your application, programatically set certain routes to be private.
 For example, route to user profile page should not be accessible if user has not logged in.

 Want to implement additionally:
-    - SingleRandomProduct
+    + SingleRandomProduct
     - Statistics for:
         - users
         - products